 All infrastructure and regular operations, as well as the university administration, remain in operation.

 For the summer semester, the university management requests to plan mainly online events.
-If the pandemic situation permits, it should be possible to hold some in-person classes.
+However, those classes that are mandatory for a successful course of study and cannot be substituted by digital formats can continue to be held in person for the time being.
+This applies to laboratory courses and other courses with significant practical components as well as examinations and admission procedures.
 These will be scheduled for 90 minutes of attendance, starting “cum tempore” (usually quarter past the hour) and vacating the room 30 minutes before the start of the next class.
 The faculties will regulate which classes can take place in person.
 Classes in centrally administered rooms are always approved by the Dean's Office.
-Special consideration should be given to 1st, 2nd, and 3rd semesters of undergraduate courses, events for exchange students, and special interactive formats for higher semesters.

 In order to avoid larger gatherings (especially en route to classes, e.g. on public transport), in-person events may not exceed 40 participants.
 In individual cases, justified exceptions may be made if the laws to combat the Coronavirus permit and the rooms are available.

 The lecture period in the 2021 summer semester will start on 19 April, one week later than in previous years.
 The end of the lecture period will also be postponed by one week, to 31 July, 2021, and there will be no lectures in the week of Pentecost from 24 to 28 May, 2021.

 Work desks in the libraries may be used again under certain conditions.
 Members of the university can work at the desks in the University Library after booking a time slot.
 Borrowing and returning media is possible in the University Library without booking, access is regulated by a traffic light system.
 Current information can be found on the University Library website; for regulations concerning the departmental libraries, please refer to their websites.